National Association of Professional Women: Education scholarships

-On August 15, 2016 a group of Chinese investors bought a majority stake in IPDN (NAPW's parent company) for $20mil via a Seychelles based shell company called Cosmic Forward Limited (CFL).
-All shareholders involved are executives of a Chinese company called GNet Group.
-Gnet Group (Gate Wang) has been criticized by Southern Weekly, a respected Chinese newspaper, as a scam that dupes small, unsophisticated investors out of their savings.
-GNet investors have taken to the streets to protest the company and have formed Internet forums to expose what some claim is a Ponzi scheme.

 Complaints

 As of January 2018 NAPW carries an "F" rating with the Better Business Bureau (BBB).
 BBB's report states that the company's rating is due to 163 open complaints, 58 negative reviews and 0 positive reviews filed within the past three years, the length of time the company took to respond to complaints, its failure to resolve their underlying causes, and the nature of its advertising.

 The majority of complaints stem from the organization advertising and telling consumers that their membership is free, but once getting in contact with consumers they require annual membership fees that run up to $1000 a year.
 The organization does not offer written information on membership packages, but rather require that consumers choose over the phone which package they want and provide payment information before their membership application is processed.

 The report further indicates that consumers "were subjected to high pressure sales tactics by company representatives to join the organization even before they understood the costs or benefits.
 Other consumers that originally agreed to join the organization but opted afterward to cancel the membership say that they have difficulty reaching any company representatives to seek a refund."

 Yelp members currently rate the business at 1 star, mostly due to misleading sales practices.
 Previous and current employees substantiate much of the consumer complaints on the company's Glassdoor profile.

 The increasing number of complaints and the severely damaged reputation of the NAPW brand and might have contributed to the decision of rebooting the operation under a new brand.